What is a colonoscopy?

 When should you get your first colonoscopy?

-The age you get your first colonoscopy can be different based on your medical history.
-But most adults should think about having one when they turn 45.
+The age you get your first colonoscopy can depend on your medical history.
+But most adults should think about having a colon check when they turn 45.

 Does Medicare cover the cost of diagnostic colonoscopies?

 A diagnostic colonoscopy is used to learn more about any health issues.
 It might be used to collect a sample of tissue.
 Or it can be used for growth removal.
-Your doctor might want a lump that was found during a colonoscopy studied for signs of cancer.
-Your diagnostic colonoscopy cost might be partially covered by Medicare.
+Your doctor might recommend a lump that was found during a colonoscopy to be studied for signs of cancer.
+Your diagnostic colonoscopy cost might be partially covered by a Medicare insurance plan.
 If you have Original Medicare (Parts A and B), you will pay 15 percent of the Medicare-approved amount.
 You will also pay a 15 percent coinsurance fee for the facility.
 With a Medicare Advantage plan, you may pay less, or nothing at all.

 What is a Medicare Advance Beneficiary Notice of Noncoverage (ABN) form?

 A Medicare Advance Beneficiary Notice of Noncoverage (ABN) is a form your doctor gives you.
-It explains what Medicare will cover and why, and a final cost estimate.
+It explains what your Medicare health plan will cover and why, and a final cost estimate.
 Your doctor has to give you an ABN form before performing any service, including a colonoscopy.

 How often will Medicare pay for a colonoscopy?

 Colonoscopy coverage depends on your risk of colorectal cancer, which is a term for both colon cancer and rectal cancer.
 Medicare covers colonoscopy costs one time every 10 years if you are not at a high risk of colorectal cancer.
-If you do have high risk factors for colorectal cancer, it may cover a colonoscopy screening every two years.
+If you do have high risk factors for colorectal cancer, a Medicare coverage plan may cover a colonoscopy screening every two years.
 These risk factors depend on your personal and family health history.